premsagary/Docker/index.md

-# Welcome to Docekr Github page
+# Welcome to Docker Github page

 ### Installation and Configuration
 ### Docker Hub